ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 ##### Write to EDI files

-Follow the steps below use the generated `toEdiString` function to serialize the `SimpleOrder` records into EDI text.
+Follow the steps below to use the generated `toEdiString` function to serialize the `SimpleOrder` records into EDI text.

 1. Navigate to the cloned `edi_code_generation` directory.

-2. Run the `write_edi()` function.
+2. Execute the command below to run the `write_edi()` function.

+    ```
+    bal run -- write
+    ```

-    >**Info:** Below is the EDI document generated as the output of the above Ballerina code that can be parsed using the above schema.
+    Below is the EDI document generated as the output of the above Ballerina code that can be parsed using the above schema.

     ```
     EDI message: